Spiritual practices and religious identity part of a Vassar education.

 Sikh Student Association (SSA)

 The Sikh Student Association (SSA) has both a goal of being a support system (Sadh Sangat) for its Sikh members, and raising awareness of Sikh values and struggles for the greater campus and communities.
 The primary goal is to provide a community of support through equality, love, and compassion.
-One major project of the SSA has been replacing Sikh stereotypes and unconscious stigmas with awareness of Sikhi.
-SSA looks forward to returning to our weekly trips to the local Gurdwara Sahib (a place of worship for all) at Gurudwara Midhudson Sikh Cultural Society in Wappingers Falls, NY (free transportation provided) and holding its monthly meetings and events for the campus and local communities.
-We are currently meeting every two or three weeks, typically on Sunday evenings via Zoom.
-Please contact the students below for meeting dates and times and for a link to join on Zoom.
+One major project of the SSA has been replacing Sikh stereotypes and unconscious stigmas with awareness of Sikhi to the broader community.
+SSA hosts weekly trips, on Sundays, to the local Gurdwara Sahib (a place of worship for all) at Gurudwara Midhudson Sikh Cultural Society in Wappingers Falls, NY (free transportation provided - meet at Gordon Commons at 11:30am).
+We also hold weekly member meetings at Pratt House (contact us for time/day), and host other events for the campus and local communities.
+Our campus wide events will be advertised extensively so please keep an eye out!
 All are welcome.
+Contact us for more information or see the Events Calendar on the RSLCP home page.

 Vassar’s “UU” group engages spirituality and social issues, working to build a welcoming community in the non-creedal traditions of Unitarian Universalists.
 The group is a VSA organization that met weekly for creative worship, discussion, and meditation and collaborated with the local UU congregation.
 The UU group did not meet this term, but we are hoping that the group will reestablish next semester.
 If you are interested in this group, please contact Unitarian Universalists at the link below.